jbellogo/Notes/content/Options.md

 ## Replicating Portfolio

 We can value options by finding a replicating portfolio.
-Using the following proposition:
+Using the following proposition

-\begin{theorem}

 Suppose a market is arbitrage free.
 Suppose we have a portfolio of the stock and bond which satisfies $\pi_T = V_T$ at maturity time $T$ almost surely. i.e. the portfolio is replicating the random option payout at time $T$, then